-We will focus on the problem of computing the gradient of this loss \wrt the encoder parameters $\vphi$ (differentiating in $\vtheta$ is easy as it does not affect the distribution if samples).
+The main challenge is in estimating the gradient \wrt the encoder parameters $\vphi$ (differentiation in $\vtheta$ can be simply taken under the expectation).
 The problem for a fixed observation $\vy$ takes the form

 where $p(\vx;\vphi)$ is a shorthand for $p(\vx|\vy;\vphi)$ and $\L (\vx) = -\log p^\text{dec}(\vy|\vx;\vtheta)$.
-The reparametrization trick, \ie to draw one sample of $\vz$ in~\eqref{obj-1} and differentiate $\L(\sign(\va -\vz))$ fails: since the loss as a function of $\va$ and $\vz$ is not {\em continuously differentiable we cannot interchange the gradient and the expectation in $\vz$ in the first place}\footnote {The conditions refer to the Leibniz integral rule, other conditions may suffice \eg for weak derivatives.}.
-If we nevertheless do make the interchange, we obtain that the gradient of $\sign(\va -\vz)$ is zero and the result is obviously incorrect.
-Instead, the following steps lead to an unbiased low variance estimator.
+The reparametrization trick, \ie, to draw one sample of $\vz$ in~\eqref{obj-1} and differentiate $\L(\sign(\va -\vz))$ fails: since the loss as a function of $\va$ and $\vz$ is not {\em continuously differentiable we cannot interchange the gradient and the expectation in $\vz$}\footnote {The conditions allow to apply Leibniz integral rule to exchange derivative and integral.
+Other conditions may suffice, \eg, when using weak derivatives~\cite{BoDai-17}.}.
+If we nevertheless attempt the interchange, we obtain that the gradient of $\sign(\va -\vz)$ is zero as well as its expectation.
+Instead, the following steps lead to an unbiased low-variance estimator.
 From the LHS of~\eqref{obj-1} we express the derivative as

-Then the {\em derandomization} \citep[][ch.
-8.7]{Owen-13} is applied which performs summation over $x_i$ explicitly for the rest of the states in $\vx$ fixed.
-Because $x_i$ takes only two values, this gives
+Then we apply {\em derandomization} \citep[][ch.
+8.7]{Owen-13}, which performs summation over $x_i$ holding the rest of the state $\vx$ fixed.
+Because $x_i$ takes only two values, we have